ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The weekly Shasta courier._](https://chroniclingamerica.loc.gov/lccn/sn85025132/1873-03-08/ed-1/seq-4)

 #### 1873-03-08 &middot; Shasta, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

-or work.
-The
-furnishers of these shoes are immensely
-wealthy, and no one has manifested any
-: disposition, until very recently, to re­
-lieve them of a portion of their scan­
-dalously earned fortunes.

 Everlasting Fence Posts.—“l dis­
 covered many years ago that wood could